Mark Braddon

 Summing up

+What is DICOM format?
 In conclusion, the DICOM file format proves to be a valuable asset for eye care specialists.
 Its unique characteristics, such as grouping information into data sets and incorporating standardized tags within a single file, offer many advantages.

 This format ensures the preservation of accurate and comprehensive data, reducing the potential for human error and minimizing the risk of data loss or misinterpretation.
 The DICOM file format streamlines the archival, organization, and display of images, optimizing the workflow of eye care specialists.